vitessio/website/content/en/docs/user-guides/unmanaged-tablet.md

 This guide follows on from the [local](../../get-started/local) installation guide.
 {{< /info >}}

 This guide uses the Vitess components vtctld, Topology Service and VTGate which have already been started in the local installation guide.
-It assumed that you have an existing MySQL Server setup that you would like to add to Vitess as a new keyspace, which we will call `legacy`.
+It assumes that you have an existing MySQL Server setup that you would like to add to Vitess as a new keyspace, which we will call `legacy`.
 The same set of steps can be used to create a tablet that uses Amazon RDS, Aurora, or Google CloudSQL.

 ## Ensure all components are up